and3rson/telemux/README.md

 ))
 ```

-To avoid repeating boilerplate checks like `if user is not "3442691337" then send error and stop", you can "consume" the update from within a filter.
+To avoid repeating boilerplate checks like `if user is not "3442691337" then send error and stop`, you can "consume" the update from within a filter.
 The above code can be rewritten as follows:

 ```go